aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 ## Custom Templates

 While Custom Templates are a powerful tool to be leveraged while creating a custom user experience, it is important to remember that CPQ only supports it's Out-Of-The-Box functionality.
-When SAP runs their updatates, you could find a template turned off, or erroring because of a change in system fields.
+When SAP runs their updates, you could find a template turned off, or erroring because of a change in system fields.
 If custom work is the right path, there are some best practices to follow.

 ### 1. Templating out your code

 ##### We Should
-- When we creat a custom version of a boilerplate CPQ template, we should attempt to leave that custom template as raw as possible.
+- When we create a custom version of a boilerplate CPQ template, we should attempt to leave that custom template as raw as possible.
 - Instead, if we are adding 10+ lines of html, create a new template under, Shared - CustomScripts.
 - Bracket your html and knockout.js in the below script tag.
 ```html